monninja/Web1_Summer19/intro-to-html.md

 ### Check for understanding
 * Make another div tag with a different color background to make a new section for your video.
+* Add an attribute to your h1 tag to change the color of the font.
+Hint: "color:".
 * Add your own content to your webpage
 * How does your document tree look like now?
 Sketch your current page.

+-Make sure all of them can do the things above.
+If they are ahead, have them help others.